-A few years ago, we were at an outdoor antique market looking at these funky metal lamps wondering if we could find space for them.
+A few years ago, we were at an outdoor antique market in Aberfoyle, Ontario looking at these funky metal lamps wondering if we could find space for them.
 As the story goes, they were originally from a psychiatric hospital.
 What we loved about them were the curvy lines and retro look.

 Unfortunately we didn’t have space for them in our small house, so we turned to leave.
 But then we spied a vintage steno chair that was also metal and sported curvy lines!
 And I had the perfect place for it too: my future craft studio!
 With a place for it in mind, we bought it and stored it away for a few years until the basement was finished.

-The chair had a beige vinyl floral-patterned seat and back.
+There were no tears: the beige vinyl floral-patterned seat and back was in great shape!
 The metal looked like it had been re-painted a rich forest green.
 Although we don’t have natural light in our hallway, the vinyl was pretty drab (and busy) no matter what the lighting conditions!

 I even thought about respraying the metal a different colour.
 However, for some reason, I really loved the green paint; it reminded me of a European sports car with its curvy lines, like this one I found on Pinterest:

 With the green paint staying as-is, I decided to try something new with the vinyl upholstery: paint it!

 The paint has to be a product that will stand up to the challenge.
 It needs to flex because with all the use the seat and back will get, a standard paint would just crack.
 I researched and found a local paint shop that carried specialty paint made for vinyl.
 We bought a product call SEM Color Coat in a colour called ‘super white’.